Use Diafaan SMS Server with Android phones

 Install the free GSM Modem Emulator app

-The GSM Modem Emulator is a free app that can be installed on your Android phone from the Google Play Android market (search for ‘diafaan’).
+The GSM Modem Emulator is a free app that can be installed on your Android phone from the the download page of this website (the app is not available anymore in the Google Play store).
 The app needs access to the SMS functions of the phone, Internet, the ability to keep the WIFI connection alive and the ability to start automatically when the phone reboots (optional).

 Add the Android phone to Diafaan SMS Server